Updated: Saturday 21st February 2026

 When to upgrade: You need more than 3 presentations monthly OR professional export formats for client work.

 Want better results from any AI tool?
-Check out our Prompt Like a Pro guide to get professional-quality outputs regardless of which version you use.
+Check out The SPARK Method guide to get professional-quality outputs regardless of which version you use.

 The specialised tools are where things get interesting - and where the biggest value gaps exist...